Couples Retreat: Box office

-Critical reviews
+Critical response

 Couples Retreat was panned by critics.
-On Rotten Tomatoes the film has an approval rating of 10% based on 161 reviews with an average rating of 3.80/10.
-The site's critical consensus reads, "Despite a talented cast and some reliably pleasant interplay between Jon Favreau and Vince Vaughn, Couples Retreat leaves viewers stranded in an arid, mirthless comedy."
-On Metacritic, the film has a score of 23 out of 100 based on reviews from 27 critics, indicating "generally unfavorable" reviews.
+The review aggregation website Rotten Tomatoes reported that out of 161 critic reviews, 10% of them were positive, with an average rating of 3.8/10.
+The site's consensus states: "Despite a talented cast and some reliably pleasant interplay between Jon Favreau and Vince Vaughn, Couples Retreat leaves viewers stranded in an arid, mirthless comedy."
+Metacritic assigned the film a weighted average score of 23 out of 100, based on 27 reviews, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film 2 out of 4 stars.
 He criticized the formulaic story and lack of character specifics, but said, "Vaughn's well-timed and smart dialogue" is one of the better parts of the film.

 James Berardinelli wrote: "Despite being mediocre and largely forgettable, Couples Retreat is not unpleasant, although it's easier to recommend it for home viewing than for a trip to a theater."
 Dennis Harvey of Variety wrote: "Film has some bright ideas and an appealing cast that only fly so high due to pedestrian execution."
 Claudia Puig of USA Today described it as "Tedious, unromantic, sophomoric and only sporadically funny."